muarshad01/Quran_Topics/Quran_Topics/momin.md

 * Sa’id al-Khudri relates the tradition that Prophet Mohammad (pbuh) said, “Whatever hurt, illness, trouble, sorrow and grief as well as torment reaches a true believer, even if he is pricked by a thorn, Allah forgives all his mistakes in exchange of all these trials and difficulties.
 (Sahih al-Bukhari, Muslim)

+* “The example of the one who remembers Allah and the one who does not is like the living and the dead.” — Bukhari

+* “Modesty is part of faith.” — Bukhari

+* “None of you truly believes until he loves for his brother what he loves for himself.” — Bukhari & Muslim

+* “A believer is not one who taunts, curses, speaks obscenely or is abusive.” — Tirmidhi

 ***